 2010s: Endpoint Protection Platform (EPP)

-EPP combines antivirus or next-gen antivirus, personal firewall, encryption, USB device control, vulnerability assessment and more to deliver a complete platform to stop malware from penetrating endpoints.
+Endpoint protection platforms, or EPPs, combine antivirus or next-gen antivirus, personal firewall, encryption, USB device control, vulnerability assessment and more to deliver a complete platform to stop malware from penetrating endpoints.

 2015: Endpoint Detection and Response (EDR)